Metrics that Matter hosted by Matt Navarra

 It's now up to us to find out what they can get the most value from!

 Take a closer look at the age, gender and location splits of your audience.
 It can help you identify which platforms they're more likely to engage with, what tone of voice they'll respond to, and the formats of content they enjoy looking at.
-For example, if your audience is primarily 18-30 year old women, a platform such as TikTok or Instagram might work better for them than Facebook, who have a much older average audience.
+For example, if your audience is primarily 18-30 year old women, social media platforms such as TikTok or Instagram might work better for them than Facebook, who have a much older average audience.

 Matt also suggests you should go one step further and pay attention to which groups interact with which content.
 A young professional might spend their morning commute watching videos - from which you'll know not only to post more digestible video content (with subtitles because it's likely they're using headphones), but also what time of day to post.
 By testing this, you can help form a longer-term strategy based on whether the hypothesis works, and tweak it accordingly.
 Finding your best time to post is totally subjective and depends on your unique audience!